Frank Joseph Zirbel: Work

 Zirbel’s art uses representational imagery within the stylistic modes of figurative expressionism and classical surrealism.

-He started drawing as a child and is primarily self-taught.
-His first etchings date to 1978.
-He started showing art in New York’s East Village in 1985 and for many years thereafter, with twelve N.Y. shows in the late 1980s.
-Also, Zirbel started oil painting and working in color during this time period, encouraged to do so by his New York dealer who invited him to be in a 1986 exhibition of paintings.

 Zirbel has claimed that his initial drawing style came together in the second half of the 1970s while he was working the midnight shift in admissions at the Elgin Mental Health Center, Elgin, Illinois.
 Here, having previously worked on all the various wards, and with extra time on his hands between admissions, he created unique black-and-white ink drawings inspired by the psychotic and the insane.
 During his employ at the hospital, Zirbel also made a 16mm documentary film titled "Duck Eggs and the Miniature Rooster" containing an interview with Hermine Pakrovsky, one of the hospital's revolving-door patients.
 The film made its television debut on Chicago's local PBS affiliate in 1977.
 Zirbel's dark novel "The Idiot's Grasp" was inspired by his work at the hospital.
 The novel is now housed in the Museum of Modern Art's artists book collection.
 In late 1998, Chattanooga, Tennessee art dealer Angela Usrey discovered these works and consigned a few, awarding Zirbel a show at her gallery.
 In January, 1999, she exhibited these works at New York’s Outsider Art Fair.
 Usrey named them the "Asylum Drawings."
 Her Tanner Hill Gallery continued exhibiting this series at the N.Y.
 Outsider art fair through 2012.

 Zirbel often has worked in series-related art.
 One such series, "The Messenger Street Drawing Series" (early 1990s) was inspired by the urban images he saw while working as a bicycle messenger in Chicago.
 In November 1995, a month after Zirbel quit being a messenger, the Chicago photographer, Mark Debernardi, did a raw video interview with him in his studio reflecting on Zirbel's five year stint on the street.
 Included in the piece are some works from the messenger drawing series itself.
 A 1997 exhibition of these drawings at the Judith Racht Gallery, Chicago, garnered Zirbel Chicago Magazine’s selection as Chicago’s best undiscovered artist for that year.

 Another set of works revolving around a single theme, Zirbel's "Influencing Artists Series", expanded into etchings, paintings, collage and assemblage and explores the faces and personalities of those who inspired him.
 In 2005, Susan Aurinko’s Flatfile Galleries, Chicago, presented a surrealist show featuring several paintings from this series, including portraits of Luis Bunuel, Rene Magritte, and an extensive etching series on Edgar Allan Poe.